bkoester/TOF/README.md

 Various tools for the transcript of the future and liberal arts characterization tools.

 ## Inputs
-These scripts one or sometimes two tables as inputs.
+These scripts take one or sometimes two tables as inputs.
 We refer to one as the *student_course* table, and the other the *student record*.
 The tables are assumed to be cleaned, with the sample of students and courses already defined.

 `student_course` (sc): This contains all student-courses, one line per student-course, as each student may take multiple courses.
 The courses that should be included are set but what is contained in this table.
 It must contain at least the following:
 * STDNT_ID: A unique integer student identifier